biolab/orange3-datafusion/doc/tabletorelation.md

 2. Label the object type in columns.
 Your entry will be displayed on top of the table.
 Note that the labels are case-sensitive.
 3. Label the object type in rows.
 If there is a label present in the data, it will be used as default.
-4. If *Auto send is on* is ticked, your changes will be communicated automatically.
+4. If *Auto send* is ticked, your changes will be communicated automatically.
 Alternatively click *Send*.

 Example
 -------